michielhbrand/SE2-Fullstack-Submission/docs/invoice-tracker-api.md

   - `DbUpdateConcurrencyException` → `ConflictException` (optimistic concurrency)
   - Generic exceptions → `DatabaseUnavailableException`
 - `when (ex is not AppException)` guard prevents double-wrapping of already-typed exceptions

+## Workflow Service Architecture

+- `WorkflowService` implements the workflow state machine — validates event transitions, mutates status, and records `WorkflowEvent` entries
+- **`IWorkflowEventDispatcher`** / `WorkflowEventDispatcher` — separates Kafka publishing from the state machine logic; maps workflow event types to the correct Kafka topic and publishes asynchronously with error isolation (a Kafka failure does not roll back the state transition)
+- **`IQuoteToInvoiceConversionService`** / `QuoteToInvoiceConversionService` — isolates the quote-to-invoice conversion step that is triggered by the `ConvertedToInvoice` workflow event
+- **`TimeProvider`** injected into services that generate timestamps — improves testability by allowing deterministic time in unit tests

 ## Kafka Event Production